Firefox Proxy: How to Use a Proxy in Firefox

 Advantages and Disadvantages

-Each website needs to be manually input into the service in order to be visited
+• Each website needs to be manually input to be visited

 Looking for a free web proxy?
-We introduce you to seven providers in our guide to web proxies.
+Our guide to web proxies introduces you to seven providers.

 Option #2: Browser Extension

-Do you want to free yourself from the constraints of having to visit a web proxy each time you want to surf over a proxy connection?
+Do you want to free yourself from the constraints of having to visit a web proxy whenever you want to surf on a proxy connection?
 In that case, a browser extension might be what you're looking for.
 With one of these, you can create an HTTP proxy connection for everything you do in your browser.
 Several VPN services offer these, such as:

 CyberGhost Proxy

-CyberGhost's proxy extension ⇱ allows you to connect to servers in four locations: Germany, Romania, the US, and the Netherlands.
+CyberGhost's proxy extension allows you to connect to servers in four locations: Germany, Romania, the US, and the Netherlands.
 It doesn't have any data limits, but also lacks extra settings.
 If you'd like to make changes to your connection, for example, you'll need the provider's premium VPN app.
-During our EXPERTE.com review, CyberGhost received an overall score of "good".
+During our EXPERTE.com review, CyberGhost received a "good" overall score.

 Hide.me Proxy

-Hide.me also offers a proxy extension, ⇱ providing users with a choice between connecting to servers in Germany, Canada, the Netherlands, or a random (automatic) location.
-Like HMA, it doesn't impose any data limits, and you'll be able to deactivate WebRTC, or set proxy connections to always be automatically established.
+You can also take advantage of hide.me which offers a free proxy extension.
+Users can choose between servers in Germany, Canada, the Netherlands, or a random (automatic) location.
+Like HMA, it doesn't impose any data limits, and you'll be able to deactivate WebRTC or set proxy connections to always be automatically established.

-Hide.me also accentuates its VPN services with a proxy extension.
+Hide.me also enhances its VPN services with a proxy extension.

 Hotspot Shield Proxy

-Hotspot Shield's free Firefox proxy extension ⇱ also lacks bandwidth limits, however, only offers random (automatic) server selection alongside a US server.
-You will find a few useful security features among its settings, such as the ability to block trackers, cookies, or malware.
+Hotspot Shield's free Firefox proxy extension also doesn't limit bandwidth.
+At the same time, you'll only be able to connect to random servers or a location in the US.
+It does include a few useful security features, such as the ability to block trackers, cookies, and malware.

 Advantages and Disadvantages